foohm71/simple-books-mcp/README.md

 ## Notes
 - This server uses in-memory storage for demo purposes.
 - JWT secret is hardcoded for demo; use environment variables in production.
 - For public access or integration, you can expose your local server using ngrok.
 See `mcp/README.md` for details.

+## Deployment with ngrok

+For instructions on how to expose your local API server to the internet using ngrok, see the [mcp/README.md](mcp/README.md) file.